We understand that this pandemic may be anxiety-provoking. Please be assured this is normal.

 1. Sleeping and Eating

 Self-isolating means being confined to your home and you may or may not have lots of things to do to keep you occupied during this time.
-We suggest making a basic timetable to keep you busy.
-Now is the perfect time to start writing the most difficult part of your thesis/ finish that work project/ get some study done etc. However, it is important to schedule time for eating and sleeping.
-Get into the right routine, eating healthy and getting consistent sleep, as early as possible to prevent problems in these areas in the coming weeks.
+The most important thing to do is to get into the right routine, eat healthily and get consistent sleep.

 2. Get Active (or Stay Active)